haveanicedaymydear/Assistant-Autogen/instructions/partials/_validator_common_feedback_format.md

 *   **(CRITICAL)** All information in the file being validated MUST be verifiable against the source documents.
 Flag any content that appears fabricated or cannot be traced back to the source PDFs as a **CRITICAL** hallucination error.
 *   **(MAJOR)** Flag any content that seems embellished (e.g., adding details not present in the sources).
 *   **CRITICAL** The presence of placeholder text such as [INSERT] is a CRITICAL error.
+*   **CRITICAL** Conversational text such as "information not provided in the source documents" is a CRITICAL error.

 **Important** - Missing information should be flagged, but do not suggest that the writer should state “Not known” when a field has been left blank.
 NEVER suggest that field headings are removed.
 Where detail is missing for a particular field, LEAVE IT BLANK. the document should NEVER state 'Not specified in source'